 As we hear the Risen Jesus in the Easter season using these great images of bread from heaven, the shepherd, the vine, we shouldn’t miss their cosmic import.
 Images point out many things.
 Certainly “bread from heaven” points to the sacrament of the Eucharist; the shepherd and vine point to the life of the church and the intimacy we enjoy as branches grafted into the vine that is Jesus Christ.

 But let’s not forget God’s rule over the whole world.
 We know so much more about it now.
 We also know how endangered it has become because of human neglect.
-More than ever, we need to acknowledge its dignity before God.
-He still covers the meadows with flocks, “the valleys are decked with wheat.”
+More than ever, we need to acknowledge its dignity before God, who still covers the meadows with flocks, “the valleys are decked with wheat.”
 The natural world shouts for joy and sings during the Easter season.
 Its Shepherd guides it; it receives daily bread.
 It shares in the promise of the Risen Christ.